fathimamaha/2x2_sim/README.md

 # 2x2_sim
-Wrappers for ArgonCube 2x2 simulation designed to be run at NERSC.
+Wrappers for ArgonCube 2x2 simulation forked from [DUNE/2x2_sim](https://github.com/DUNE/2x2_sim) designed to be run at Argonne National Laboratory.

 Support for other computing clusters/environments using Singularity is in progress.
 For certain parts of the simulation chain (e.g. edep-sim) require large input files and need to be downloaded from NERSC or regenerated.